IamGiel/NewsArticles/news-articles/README.md

 ## Getting Started

 1. If you have not set up MongoDB to run as a service, run `mongod` in a terminal window.
 Leave this window running and open a new window.
-2. Clone this repository to your machine.
+2. Clone this repository to your machine with with `git clone https://github.com/IamGiel/NewsArticles.git`
 3. Navigate to the cloned directory.
 4. Run `npm install` to install required packages and dependencies.
 5. Run `npm run dev` to build the site with webpack and then deploy it with Node.js.